kdbinsidebrains/site/_features/05-editor.md

 ### Execute Global Assignment

-Initiated by _Ctrl+Shift+Enter_ and executes whole statement till the file root.
-It's most complex but very useful execution type for code editing.
+Initiated by _Ctrl+Shift+Enter_ and executes the whole statement till the file root.
+Its most complex but very useful execution type for code editing.

 Let's suppose you work on a complex function with some inner function: